-There is common ground to believe in a difference in productivity when people are working together depending on the consistency and the composition of the team with respect to their personal characteristics.
-The way teams are put and kept together is key to a successful organization.
-In this trial, we differentiate between creative and routine tasks as both working types require different aspects of interpersonal interaction and cognition.
-Personal characteristics of people in these kind of tasks are displayed to a varying extent and the influence of character traits and team consistency is arguably different.
-We focus on both effects in our evaluation of the trial.
+There is common ground to believe in a difference in productivity when people are working together depending on the consistency and the composition of teams with respect to their personal characteristics.
+The way teams are built and kept together is key to a successful organization.
+In this trial, we focus on creative tasks.
+Personal characteristics of people in these task settings are displayed to a varying extent and the influence of character traits and team consistency is arguably different.
+We focus on both effects in our evaluation of the trial and consider time perspectives as an influential character trait.
 The trial consists of a two-person task of 4 minutes executed two times with a little break.
 In the treatment group, subject teams are randomly changed after 4 minutes, while in the control group teams are kept together for the overall 8 minutes.
-The creative task requires the teams to create pictures of given terms with given items.
-The routine task requires teams to repeat a certain combination on the keyboard alternately.
+The creative task requires the teams to recreate given terms with given items.